 Virtual Private Network (VPN)

-Virtual private network is a technology that creates a network tunnel between your remote computer and the Ames Laboratory network.
+VPN is a technology that creates a network tunnel between your remote computer and the Ames Laboratory network.
 When you use this tunnel technology, your remote computer will automatically be assigned a unique network address specific to you.
 Using such a tunnel with a unique address makes it possible to allow remote connections to internal network resources such as the Wiki, central file server, office/lab computers, and instrument computers.

 For more information, including setup instructions, please see this FAQs: